Students practice and develop literacy skills with these Fall Kindergarten literacy centers that are perfect for the Kindergarten classroom.

 The stamping center is another student favorite!

-Students have so much fun stamping beginning sounds and words in this literacy center.
+Students have so much fun stamping beginning sounds and words in this kindergarten literacy center.
 There are 6 different options available for student response, making it super easy to differentiate during center time!

 October includes fire safety, pumpkin life cycle, bats, and trick-or-treating activities.
 You can find it here:

 The word work center can be used to practice a number of skills.
 I would even have multiple word work centers going at a time.
 For example, I would have a station marked “Word Work A” and then another marked “Word Work B”.
 Sometimes, even “Word Work C”.
 These literacy activities work great in this center.
 You can choose from various activities and themes!